-NOTES TO FINANCIAL STATEMENTS (Continued) For the Years Ended December 31, 2013 and 2012
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Years Ended December 31, 2014 and 2013

 Basis Risk: By entering into the swap based upon the 30 day LIBOR rate of interest, the City has undertaken basis risk associated with a change in tax rates and structure.
 While the average relationship between the SIFMA (tax-exempt) and LIBOR (taxable) interest rates has historically been 67%, this relationship may not always apply.
 Since late 2008, this relationship has been significantly higher for various periods of time due to disruptions in the financial markets.
 The payments received from the counterparty may be less than the amount owed to the counterparty, resulting in a net increase in debt service.
-However there have also been periods recently when the SIFMA/LIBOR relationship has been significantly lower than 67%.
-In this case payments received from the counterparty may be greater than the amount owed to the counterparty which results in a net decrease in debt service.
+However in 2013 and 2014 the SIFMA/LIBOR relationship has been significantly lower than 67%.
+In this case payments received from the counterparty have been greater than the amount owed to the counterparty which results in a net decrease in debt service.
 In addition, a reduction in federal income tax rates might increase the percentage relationship between SIFMA and LIBOR and may potentially increase the cost of the financing.